AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

-# Perspex for WPF Developers
+# Avalonia for WPF Developers

-Perspex is in general very similar to WPF, but you will find differences.
+Avalonia is in general very similar to WPF, but you will find differences.
 Here are the most common:

 ## Styling

-The most obvious difference from other XAML frameworks is that Perspex uses a [CSS-like styling system](../spec/styles.md).
+The most obvious difference from other XAML frameworks is that Avalonia uses a [CSS-like styling system](../spec/styles.md).
 Styles aren't stored in a `Resources` collection as in WPF, they are stored in a separate `Styles`
 collection: